leonoorverbaan/LERACS/README.md

 This project was developed as part of the Master Thesis for my (Leonoor Verbaan) MSc.
 Robotics at the TU Delft.
 The project was supervised by Yke Bauke Eisema (Cognitive Robotics, TU Delft) and Remco van Leeuwen (Research Center for Digital Technologies, Alliander).

 This package is an adaption of the original [ChatGPT-Robot-Manipulation-Prompts](https://github.com/microsoft/ChatGPT-Robot-Manipulation-Prompts).
-Created by Matthew Hanlon and supervised by Eric Vollenweider from the ETH Zurich.
+Created by Naoki Wake (microsoftopensourcse).

 ## Contributing